 Over the years, I’ve seen many articles in the cyber world that focus on the struggles of being an introverted mom.
-And while I find those articles fascinating, I also find them boggling, too.
+And while I find those articles fascinating, I also find them boggling.
 Because as an extrovert, I recharge by being with people and drained of energy when I am by myself for too long.
 I find being a stay-at-home mom can at times be challenging in finding practical ways to get my social tank filled while still having time to raise my family.

-At first glance, this may sound confusing because an introvert might likely say, “But you are with people all of the time.
+“But you are with people all of the time.
 So how can you not feel recharged?”
 I’ve heard that question before.
-While I DO love being surrounded by my littles and while that DOES keep my people tank rather full most of the time, there are other times when toddler chatter doesn’t cut it for a stimulating (or mindless) adult conversation that isn’t centered around correcting potty talk or listening to a toddler explain to me why shoelaces have to be tied a certain way on Tuesdays but not on Wednesdays.
+While I DO love being surrounded by my littles, there are times when toddler chatter doesn’t cut it.
+I need am adult conversation that isn’t centered around correcting potty talk.
+Or listening to a toddler explain to me why shoelaces have to be tied a certain way.

-So I’ve had to find practical ways to refill my social tank to gain emotional energy while still managing to keep up with a busy family.
-And here are my five favorite tips:
+So I’ve had to find practical ways to refill my social tank.
+Ways that will help me gain emotional energy while still managing to keep up with a busy family.
+Here are my five favorite tips:

 1. Look for Small Tank Refills